Frostbite Theater

 Steve: And I'm Steve!

-Joanna: This device is called a Van de Graaff generator and one thing that's really fun to is to use it to make really big sparks!
+Joanna: And this is a Van de Graaff generator!
+And one thing that's fun to do is to use it to make really big sparks!

-The Van de Graaff generator dumps electrons on this dome.
+The Van de Graaff generator dumps electrons onto this dome.
 The more electrons there are, the more 'uncomfortable' they become.
 Now, remember, electrons carry a negative electrical charge and like charges repel.
-The electrons try to spread out the best that they can.
+The electrons try to spread out as best as they can.

-Steve: This dome is attached to the earth through this wire and the earth is a whole lot larger and either one of these domes, so it has a lot more room for the electrons to spread around.
+Steve: This dome is attached to the earth through this wire and the earth is a whole lot larger than either one of these domes, so it has a lot more room for them to spread around.
 Eventually, so many electrons will gather on this dome that they'll be able to jump through the air to this dome.
-Once they're here, they'll go through the wire and into the earth, where they can spread out as much as they like.
+Once they're here, they'll flow through the wire and into the ground, where they can spread out as much as they like.

 Van de Graaff: Snap!
 Snap!
 Snap!